 - Paldam, M., 2018.
 A model of the rational economist, as researcher and policy advisor.
 European Journal of Political Economy 54, 6-15 - Paldam, M., 2021.
 Methods used in economic research.
 An empirical study of trends and levels Economics 15, 28-42 - Paldam, M., 2021.
 The grand of development and the transition of institutions.
 Cambridge University Press, New York, and Cambridge (UK) - Paldam, M., 2023a.
 The transition of education.
 A cross-country macro analysis.
 European Journal of Political Economy, online February 2023 - Paldam, M., 2023b.
 Explaining the path of the democratic transition.
 The inevitable collapse of the three pillars model.
-WP, November - Paldam, M., 2024.
+WP, October - Paldam, M., 2023c.
 Income, Growth, and Democracy.
-Looking for the main causal direction in the nexus.
-WP, January
+Looking for the causal structure.
+WP, April - Paldam, M., 2023d.
+Explaining the path of the democratic transition.
+The inevitable collapse of the three pillars model.
+WP November